cvbenur/ducky-script-lang-vscode/README.md

 <br>

 ### About this extension

-Written by **Ruben Nabet**..
+Written by **Ruben Nabet**.
 The source code to this extension is free to download and tweak or customize for your personnal use only.

 This is my very first extension, so feedback is much appreciated ! :)